 7 Myths About Varicose Veins

 Reports of varicose veins can be found in medical journals dating back as far as the Roman Empire.
-You better believe that over the last two millennia people have come up with some pretty crazy ideas about varicose veins.
+You better believe that over the last two millennia people have come up with some pretty crazy ideas about veins.
 These vary from what causes them, what they tell you about yourself and how to treat them.

 While most of the dubious wives tales have fallen to the wayside, there are still some common misconceptions out there that don’t hold water.
 Let’s examine the seven (7) most persistent.

 Clearly, nobody wants to have dark-purple varicose veins bulging from their thighs, legs or ankles.
 Nevertheless, around 50% of adults do and they just keep getting more prevalent as we age.

 It’s no wonder that in our eagerness to understand what causes them and how to get rid of them once and for all, people are willing to believe anything that makes sense to them, even if it’s not supported by the science.

 So let’s set the record straight and learn the truth about vein causes and treatments.
 Don’t be too embarrassed if you’ve believed some of them in the past.
 We won’t tell anyone.

 Myth #1: Varicose Veins are Caused by Crossing Your Legs.